microsoft/MoveBox-for-Microsoft-Rocketbox/README.md

 #### 2) Next add these libraries to the Assets/Plugins folder:

-You can do this by hand or just run the batch file MoveLibraryFile.bat in the MoveBox_CaptureStudio directory
+You can do this by hand or just run the batch file `MoveLibraryFile.bat` in the `MoveBox_CaptureStudio` directory.

 From Packages/Microsoft.Azure.Kinect.BodyTracking.1.0.1/lib/netstandard2.0